RazorCMS/RazorAnalyzer/README.md

 Setup
 -------------

-From t3-higgs:
+    cmsrel CMSSW_7_1_5
+    cd CMSSW_7_1_5/src
     git clone https://github.com/RazorCMS/RazorAnalyzer.git
     cd RazorAnalyzer
     make

 Defining a new analysis
 -------------
-1) Copy analyses/DummyAnalysis.cc and modify it to define your analyzer's behavior.
-Be sure to change the name of the DummyAnalysis() function.
+1) Copy analyses/DummyAnalyzer.cc and replace each instance of "DummyAnalyzer" with the name of your desired analyzer.
+Modify the body of the Analyze function to define your analyzer's behavior.
+You do NOT need to write a header file for the analyzer class; the Makefile will generate one for you automatically.

-2) Add your analysis under "LIST OF ANALYSES" in include/RazorAnalyzer.h.

-3) In src/RazorRun.cc, under "EXECUTE YOUR ANALYSIS" add the option to execute your analysis code.
+2) Do `make`.
+This will create an executable `bin/Run<name of your analyzer>`.
+You can execute your analysis using this program directly or by calling it via the `RazorRun` script.

 Running
 ------------
 After compiling,

-    ./RazorRun <list of input files> <analysis type>
+    ./RazorRun <list of input files> <name of your analyzer> <options>

 Example: to execute a dummy analysis that does nothing,

-    ./RazorRun lists/TTJets_List_Test.txt dummy
+    ./RazorRun lists/TTJets_List_Test.txt DummyAnalyzer

 Normalizing the processed ntuples
 ------------